the-real-finnventor/computer-science/README.md

 # Computer Science

-This repo is for me to store my computer science projects so if somthing hapens I can get them back.
+This repo is for me to store my computer science projects so if something happens I can get them back.